-Although both CWIS and the EATF welcome increase in active travel funding, they are not seen as being sufficient to enable local authorities to become carbon neutral through active travel infrastructure improvements and subsequent uptake.
+Although both the CWIS and the ATF funding are a welcome increase in active travel funding, they are not seen as being sufficient to enable local authorities to become carbon neutral through active travel infrastructure improvements and subsequent uptake.

 Despite the lack of central Government funding that will be required to deliver the outcomes the DfT expects, over the past five years NSC has secured circa £5Million for walking and cycling schemes.
 This has been sourced from a wide range of funders, usually through competitive bids.
 Included within this is our wider holistic approach consisting of education, training and publicity.